FabianSteinbeck/FamiliarityTaxis/README.md

 BAWrapper runs the experiments twice; once along the route in one direction, and once in reverse.

-Bilateral_Analysis is the main function running the experiment along one route direction.
+Bilateral_Analysis is the main function running the experiment along one route direction. (_N for the standard resolution, _Compressed for the various, downsampled images)

 First, the images are processed to make the sky white.
+(WhiteSky)

-(WhiteSky) Then they get cut to particular fields of view, in case of bilateral views. (split) After this, the images get rotated and the rIDFs generated, while applying gray-scale.
+Then they get cut to particular fields of view, in case of bilateral views. (split)

+After this, the images get rotated (rotation) and the rIDFs generated while applying gray-scale. (rmf_split, cor_coef).

+Once all rIDFs are generated, the differences between left and right eyes are calculated (the off-route images normalised).
+From those differences, the correct steering values are identified (left of heading values must be negative, right of heading must be positive).
+These then are summed up in different ways for plotting.